Splashdown! Artemis 1 Orion returns from its trip around the moon

 First close approach to the moon on November 21

 While crossing the moon’s back side and out of communication with Earth, the Orion capsule swept within 80 miles (~130 km) of the moon’s surface at 7:44 a.m.
 ET (12:44 UTC) on November 21, 2022.
 The uncrewed Orion craft successfully completed a “burn” that let it use the moon’s gravity to boost it, first once around the moon, and ultimately into a distant retrograde orbit.

-Orion is spending six days orbiting the moon before returning to Earth.
+Orion spent six days orbiting the moon before returning to Earth.
 The November 21 pass near the moon was its closest approach.
 At its farthest, Orion was 40,000 miles (64,000 km) beyond the moon.
 That’s farther than any Apollo mission by 30,000 miles (48,000 km).

 NASA’s Artemis 1 mission is our first step in a human return to the moon.
-And Monday’s sweep past the moon was the first time a space capsule designed for humans has visited the moon since NASA’s Apollo missions 50 years ago.
+The sweep past the moon was the first time a space capsule designed for humans has visited the moon since NASA’s Apollo missions 50 years ago.

 Check NASA’s Artemis blog for updates.

 Artemis 1 launch a big success